cswasif/ConnectAPI/README.md

 - Error handling and fallback mechanisms
 - Deployed on Vercel
 - **Session-based security for sensitive endpoints**: Only users with a valid session can access `/enter-tokens` and `/mytokens`.
 The `/raw-schedule` endpoint remains public.
+- **Token uptime display**: The home page shows how long your current token will remain active (if any).

 ## Tech Stack